 Managers not only keep members accountable but also hold themselves accountable if things don’t go according to the plan.
 They don’t let members take the fall for them.

 Good managers communicate with their teams, and standardize follow-ups and check-ins.
 They bring everybody together, whether the workers are remote, collocated or distributed, and ensure team dynamics stay healthy and collaborative.

 1.6 Trustworthy and transparent

-Every good manager knows that trust is a two-way street, and is intentional about cultivating it.
+when it comes to good manager vs bad manager, every good manager knows that trust is a two-way street, and is intentional about cultivating it.
 They elicit this trust by being transparent about expectations and concerns.

 1.7 Strong delegation skills

 Managers who follow the delegation process steps do so with the intent to be more efficient.
 Through observation, they know the potential of their team.
 Rather than attempting to do everything themselves, they recognize functions, tasks and decisions that their workforce can take up.

 A good manager does not wish to be a fly on the wall for all things team-related.
 They know when to step in, and when to take a step back.
 They leave the execution to the team after assigning members to various tasks and jobs.
 He or she uses up their time to review issues to inflight workflows, respond to requests, and plan out goals, outcomes and project schedules.

 Appreciating a member and giving credit where it's due establishes a manager as a good leader.
 It shows workers that well-performing teams are noticed and recognized, and encourages others to follow suit.

 A bad manager